Top-quark pair production in electron-positron collisions within the minimal noncommutative Standard Model: Introduction

-In this work, we extend these analyses by computing the scattering squared amplitude for $e^+e^- \to t\bar{t}$ within the mNCSM consistently up to second order in $\Theta^{\mu\nu}$ using the SW map approach.
+These features make $e^+e^- \to t\bar{t}$ a complementary and sensitive probe of space-time noncommutativity, with characteristic signatures in angular distributions that we analyze in detail.
 We provide comprehensive analytical results for the total and differential cross-sections, including polar and azimuthal distributions and the forward-backward asymmetry.
 Special attention is given to space-time noncommutativity, which induces characteristic directional dependencies in angular observables.
-Numerical evaluations are performed for center-of-mass energies relevant to the ILC and CLIC, and lower bounds on $\Lambda_{\mathrm{NC}}$ are derived based on sensitivity estimates, and the collision threshold energy required to observe these NC effects is established.
+Numerical evaluations are performed for center-of-mass energies relevant to the ILC and CLIC, {from which the sensitivity to $\Lambda_{\mathrm{NC}}$ is estimated} and the collision threshold energy required to observe these NC effects is established.
+Our goal of deriving robust constraints on the noncommutativity scale $\Lambda_{\mathrm{NC}}$ aligns with broader efforts in the field to determine small new physics couplings from precision $t\bar{t}$ data at future $e^+e^-$ colliders, where methods such as the optimal observable technique have been employed to maximize sensitivity, for example, within effective field theory approaches \cite{Bhattacharya:2023mjr}.

 The paper is organized as follows.
 In section 2, we present the squared amplitude for $e^+e^-\to t\bar{t}$ in the mNCSM.
 Section 3 details the kinematics and parameterization of NC deformations.
 Section 4 contains numerical results for total and angular distributions, as well as the forward-backward asymmetry.
 Section 5 summarizes our findings and outlines prospects for future collider searches.